DannyAllegrezza/react-demos/demo-apps/my-first-react-app/README.md

+# Overview

+## What is React?

+React is a declarative JavaScript library for **building user interfaces**.

+React has a few different kind of components.

+### React.Component subclasses

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>